Aarid696/Start-up-Sequence-Circuit-eBAJA/README.md

 ![Motor Simulation](https://github.com/user-attachments/assets/30b446d4-53fd-4a79-ae9e-965b1f4245b1)
 > 📝 Note: This is the actual circuit that we had simulated and tested.
 The relay associated with motor is just for the sake simulation, in reality we have to use 2 realys (5V and 12V).
 5V relay will be activated by the Arduino and this relay can excite the 12V relay which is then connected to Motor/Motor Controller
 ---
+## 🧠 Code Logic Explanation

+The control system is implemented using Arduino UNO and follows a simple state-based logic to ensure safe activation of the tractive system.

+### 🔹 Inputs
+- Brake Pedal (Pin 12)
+- Ignition Button (Pin 13)

+### 🔹 Outputs
+- Motor Relay / AIR (Pin 11)
+- TSAL Indicator (Pin 10)
+- RTDS Buzzer (Pin 9)
+- Brake Light (Pin 8)

+---

+### 🔹 Working Logic

+#### 1. Brake Monitoring
+- Continuously checks if the brake pedal is pressed
+- Activates brake light accordingly
+- Ensures safety requirement is met before startup

+---

+#### 2. Start Condition Check
+The system enters Ready-to-Drive Mode only when:
+- Ignition button is pressed AND
+- Brake pedal is pressed

+---

+#### 3. RTDS (Buzzer)
+- Activated once when system enters Ready-to-Drive Mode
+- Runs for 2 seconds
+- Prevents repeated triggering using a flag (`buzzerDone`)

+---

+#### 4. Motor Activation
+- Once conditions are satisfied:
+  - Motor relay (AIR) is activated
+  - Tractive system becomes active

+---

+#### 5. TSAL Activation
+- TSAL turns ON when the system is active
+- Indicates that high voltage is available to the motor

+---

+### 🔹 Safety Features Implemented
+- Brake must be pressed before activation
+- Buzzer alert before motor activation
+- TSAL indication for active system
+- Brake light independent of ignition logic

+---

 ## ⚠️ Key Design Considerations